AguaClara/Filter_Constriction/FilterConstrictions-Report1.md

 **To calculate head loss**:
 $$\Delta h = \frac{128L}{\rho g\pi} \frac{\mu Q}{D^4}$$

-First if we were to model one constriction with the average velocity through the pores of the filter column.
+First, if we were to model one constriction with the average velocity through the pores of the filter column.

 ```python
 from aide_design.play import *